The Freezer Is a Food Savings Tool: How to Make Food Last Longer, Reduce Waste, and Save Money on Groceries

 Freezing food does not change what you buy — it changes how much of it gets used.

-Financial impact comes from:
+The financial impact comes from:

-fewer groceries being thrown out
+Fewer groceries being thrown out.

-less frequent replacement of spoiled food
+Less frequent replacement of spoiled food.

-better use of bulk or sale items
+Better use of bulk or sale items.

-fewer convenience food purchases
+Fewer convenience food purchases.

 Over time, this supports more efficient use of the grocery budget.